chrismbryant/anchor-vector-optimization/README.md

 From here on, I will assume that the reader has a basic knowledge of linear algebra and some multivariable calculus.
 Since all our pieces of data correspond to locations on the surface of the alien planet, the data can be represented as a collection of vectors pointing from the origin to the surface of a sphere centered on that origin.
 Choosing the location of a central base location is equivalent to choosing a vector pointing from the origin in some new direction.
 We'll call this an **_anchor vector_**.

 The measure known as [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity) provides us a good way of representing how far apart two locations on our planet are from each other.
 This similarity measure computes the cosine of the angle between the two vectors representing our locations, such that if the vectors exactly coincide, the cosine similarity equals 1, and if they point in opposite directions, the cosine similarity equals -1.
 To turn this into a distance measure, we can simply take 1 minus the cosine similarity so that the closest and farthest that two vectors can be from each other are a distance of 0 and 2, respectively. (**Note**: Cosine similarity is well-defined for vector pairs of any magnitude and in any number of dimensions, but since all our data lies on a sphere, there happens to be a one-to-one correspondence between cosine distance and [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance).
-Though this correspondence allows cosine distance to act as a true metric of our spherical space, in general, cosine distance cannot be considered a _true_ [distance metric](https://en.wikipedia.org/wiki/Metric_(mathematics) since it does not obey the triangle inequality.
+Though this correspondence allows cosine distance to act as a true metric of our spherical space, in general, cosine distance cannot be considered a _true_ [distance metric](https://en.wikipedia.org/wiki/Metric_(mathematics%29) since it does not obey the triangle inequality.
 This is not important for the current discussion, but it's good to know.)

 Cosine distance can tell us how far away we are from any single base on the alien planet, but to understand how far we are from _safety_, we need to create a new notion of distance that somehow represents how far away we are from all of the bases together.
 Remember that if we treat each base equally, we just need to be near any one of the bases to be safe.
 One simple way to encode this idea is to represent our effective distance from safety as the _minimum distance_ between us and each of the bases.
 However, if two bases are near to each other, we might guess that being close to both of them is safer than being close to a single isolated base.
 To account for the contributions of all the bases, then, we can take the _product of distances_ between us and each base.
-Notice that since the cosine distance goes to 0 as two vectors approach each other, as long as we are near any base, the product of distances will also be lose to 0.
+Notice that since the cosine distance goes to 0 as two vectors approach each other, as long as we are near any base, the product of distances will also be close to 0.
 Furthermore, if we're near multiple bases, the product of distances will be even smaller.
 Below I've plotted an example of the distance product function in action, along with a version with the contour lines pushed down away from the tips to emphasize visually what's going on.

 |Distance Product | Distance Product (Pointy)|
 |:---:|:---:|